aaroneiche/macsaosite/src/assets/intro.md

 You can provide as many background drawing commands as you'd like.
 They are all executed before the action.
 You can provide as many action commands as you'd like.
 Some take time to execute (such as moving the mouse).
 Once an action has completed, the interpreter moves onto the next action in the sequence.

 Once the interpreter sees a 255, it will move onto the next sequence - another set of  background and action commands.
-Once the interpreter cannot find anymore commands, it will start at the beginning.
+Once the interpreter cannot find anymore commands (a second `255` following the `255` at the end of an action), it will go start back at the beginning.

 ### Getting sequences on the MacSAO